Let it Glide

 3D Printer, Laser Cutter/Engraver, Vinyl Cutter/Printer

-Description: During this project, students work in teams and use the engineering design process, computer-aided design, and makerspace equipment to design and build glider wings to obtain optimum glider performance.
-Throughout the project, students explore the basic principles of flight, laws of motion, the four forces of flight, and how fluids flow around objects.
+Description: During this project, you will work in teams and use the engineering design process, computer-aided design, and makerspace equipment to design and build glider wings to obtain optimum glider performance.
+Throughout the project, you will explore the basic principles of flight, laws of motion, the four forces of flight, and how fluids flow around objects.
 This project is divided into four sections, each with their own content and activities.
 This project is based on NASA Glenn’s Let it Glide challenge and takes approximately 20 hours to complete.

 Standards: This project aligns to Common Core State Standards for English Language Arts, Common Core State Standards for Mathematics, Next Generation Science Standards, and International Society for Technology in Education (ISTE) Standards for sixth grade through twelfth grade.